-In the spirit of encouragement and improvement the Compliance Program strives to be a meaningful global platform for the national adoption and implementation of international standards on private and public sectors accounting, auditing, ethics, education and best practices.
+In the spirit of encouragement and improvement the Compliance Program strives to be a meaningful global platform for adopting or otherwise incorporating, and implementing international standards on private and public sectors accounting, auditing, ethics, education and best practices.
 The Program influences actions and drives behaviors of professional accountancy organizations around the world by focusing attention and resource on improving the quality of the accountancy profession in support of the IFAC vision and in the public interest.